TAMU-CPT/lims-frontend/DESIGN.md

 	  previous administrator of a project to collect up possibly disparate pieces of data (when they are not organised) and share this with the new person.
 The lab version of "technical debt".
+	- This addresses a specific issue of inheriting projects and legacy projects.
+I inherited a lot of legacy data from previous lab members and was at a loss for how to make sense of it all, and how to find the bits that they forgot to include.
 	- The response is a single, unified interface to a project that touches phages.
 Given that the underlying data is shared/shareable, users can easily add phages to their project and instanaeously have access to all